 Pop superstar Sir Cliff Richard followed in 2014 and 2016 by paying tribute to Charlie with updated versions of ‘Fabulous’ and ‘ Butterfly’ in his ‘Fabulous Rock & Roll Songbook’ cd series.

 Belfast Blues performer Van Morrison displayed his admiration for Charlie by inviting him to open a West Coast tour-one of a precious few artists to be given that honor!

-The year 2015 saw the release of his long awaited autobiography: ‘ROCK & ROLL’s HIDDEN GIANT: THE STORY OF ROCK PIONEER CHARLIE GRACIE’ (Alfred Music Publishing).
+The year 2015 saw the release of his long awaited autobiography: ‘Rock & Roll’s Hidden Giant: The Story of Rock Pioneer Charlie Gracie’ (Alfred Music Publishing).
 The book received critical acclaim, including a stellar endorsement by Sir Paul McCartney!

-A member of the Rockabilly Hall of Fame and the Philadelphia Music Hall of Fame, Charlie shows no signs of slowing down.
-He still plays to packed houses all around the world.
-Recent show tours have taken him to France, Italy, Germany, Spain, Switzerland, Finland and GreatBritain-the site of his greatest success.
+A member of the former Rockabilly Hall of Fame and the Philadelphia Music Hall of Fame, Charlie showed no signs of slowing down up until his death from Covid19 complications on December 16, 2022.
+He spent his lifetime playing to packed houses across the world, including tours in the United States, France, Italy, Germany, Spain, Switzerland, Netherlands, and Great Britain, the site of his greatest success.

 While he was committed to writing and performing, Charlie Gracie was first and foremost a family man.
 He was happily married for nearly 66 years to his wife Joan, and together they raised a son and a daughter.
 He always cherished the memory of his parents and grandparents, who encouraged him to pursue his love for music.
 And he considered his fans as part of his family.
 Talk about close relations!